Homemade Buttermilk Biscuits

 • Cream of Tartar – Cream of Tartar, when combined with a liquid like buttermilk, helps to activate the baking powder.

-• Butter – Make sure you use COLD butter.
+• Butter – Make sure you use cold butter.
 It makes all the difference in the texture.
-Pop the butter in the freezer for a few minutes before using, but don’t freeze completely.
+Put the butter in the freezer for a few minutes before using, but don’t freeze completely.

 • Buttermilk – Buttermilk gives the biscuits a nice tangy flavor and helps bind everything together.

-• Melted Butter (Optional) – If desired, then you can brush melted butter on the tops of the biscuits right after they come out of the oven.
+• Melted butter – If desired, then you can brush melted butter on the tops of the biscuits right after they come out of the oven.
+This is optional.

-1. Start by preheating the oven to 450 degrees.
-Then, combine the dry ingredients in a large bowl.
+1. Start – Combine the dry ingredients in a large bowl.

-2. Then, add the butter and shortening to the bowl.
+2. Grating butter – Add the butter and shortening to the bowl.
 I like to cut the shortening into small cubes and if I have time I like to grate the cold butter with a cheese grater.
 Grating the butter makes it easier to mix into the flour mixture.

-4. Once the mixture is crumbly, make a large well in the center of the bowl.
+4. Add buttermilk – Once the mixture is crumbly, make a large well in the center of the bowl.
 Pour all the buttermilk into the well.

-1. Tip the dough out onto a floured work surface.
+1. Knead – Tip the dough out onto a lightly floured work surface.
 Knead it about 5 times until it isn’t sticky to the touch.

-2. Pat with your hands or use a rolling pin to roll the dough out to a rectangle about 3/4-inch in thickness.
+2. Rolling pin – Pat with your hands or use a rolling pin to roll the dough out to a rectangle about 3/4-inch in thickness.

 Try to cut out as many biscuits as possible the first time you roll out the dough.
 The more you roll the dough, the tougher it gets.
 This results in biscuits that are a little less tender and flaky.
 We find that you get the best yield if you roll the dough out in a rectangle.